matthewbonodelasalas/DEPEProject/README.md

 # DEPEProject

 Repository name: DEPEProject
-Project title: Slot Machine
+Project title: Dice Game
 Description:
-The game is a python project program that simulates how a slot machine is played.
-The player makes a turn and the program will output the combinations.
-The player can win or lose based on the output of the program.
-The program has a variety of winning combinations.
+The game is a python project program that simulates rolling of the dice.
+The program enables the player to play against the computer.
+Each one is given a turn to roll the dice.
+After the player inputs his/her turn, the computer will then generate its random turn.The one who gets the higher number in the dice is declared the winner.